-Capacity to Connect: Supporting Students' Mental Health and Wellness (for Faculty and Staff) was developed as part of the BCcampus Mental Health and Wellness Projects and funded by the Ministry of Post-Secondary Education and Future Skills.
+Starting a Conversation About Mental Health was developed as part of the BCcampus Mental Health and Wellness Projects and funded by the Ministry of Post-Secondary Education and Future Skills.
 BCcampus worked closely with many counsellors, students, and subject matter experts across the B.C. post-secondary system to develop open education resources (OER) focusing on foundational mental health training and suicide awareness for faculty, staff, and students.
-The resources are available on the BCcampus Mental Health and Wellness (https://bccampus.ca/projects/wellness/mental-health-and-wellness/) website.
+The resources are available on the BCcampus Mental Health and Wellness website.